Guinea starts testing Merck vaccine in Ebola hotspots

 The first team for this stage of the trial arrived in a village in western Guinea, one of the virus hotspots, on March 23 and received an "excellent response", the WHO said.

-Residents in Guinea have in the past attacked healthcare workers with stones and machetes amid rumours that they were plotting to contaminate them with the virus or that they had invented the disease as part of a plot to harvest their organs in Ebola treatment centres.
+Residents in Guinea have in the past attacked healthcare workers with stones and machetes amid rumors that they were plotting to contaminate them with the virus or that they had invented the disease as part of a plot to harvest their organs in Ebola treatment centers.

 The vaccine administers a small diminished portion of the live virus in order to stimulate an immune reaction.
 This may trigger a fever, one of the early symptoms of Ebola.